t12t/t12t.github.io/src/en/meetup.md

 ## Next meetup

-We are looking into having our next meetup in September 2020.
-It will mostly likely be a digital meetup.
+Our next meetup is not yet planned but we are looking into arranging something on November 17th.
 To get notified of exact date and time make sure you [join our meetup group!](https://www.meetup.com/t12t-Stockholm)

 ## Previous meetup

-Our last meetup was on May 19th in connection with GAAD.
-[You can find videos on our Youtube channel](https://www.youtube.com/watch?v=AJi0lqpHqZw).
-More [info on speakers and subjects can be found on our meetup page](https://www.meetup.com/t12t-Stockholm/events/270587932/).
+Our last meetup was on September 23rd, the same day as the Web Accessibility Directive went into effect.
+[You can find the live video on our Youtube channel](https://www.youtube.com/watch?v=N1A0uPjdZxs).
+More [info on speakers and subjects can be found on our meetup page](https://www.meetup.com/t12t-Stockholm/events/272807791/).

 ## Safety and inclusion